Mesothelioma Remission and Recurrence

 What Is Mesothelioma Remission?

 Mesothelioma remission means the cancer tumors have decreased in size by at least half or more.
-It marks a major, positive turn in your overall health.
+It marks a significant, positive turn in your overall health.
 It may mean you can reduce or temporarily stop treatment.
 Some patients may be able to go on some form of maintenance therapy.

 Remission can bring considerable emotional and physical relief after aggressive treatments.
 It can also inspire real hope for patients and their families.

 Anecdotal evidence shows few survivors have lived 10-15 years or more without recurrence.
-This usually stems from an early diagnosis and an aggressive treatment approach.
+This result usually stems from an early diagnosis and an aggressive treatment approach.

 Treatment’s Role in Mesothelioma Remission